We welcome your views on our website and invite you to take part in a brief survey when you've finished your visit.

 It occurs when the pelvic floor muscles and the urethral sphincter muscle that keep the bladder closed are weak.

 Pelvic floor exercises with the help of a specialist physiotherapist or continence nurse may help to improve symptoms of stress incontinence.
 Traditionally, the only other treatment option was major pelvic floor surgery.
-However, in the last few years, two relatively simple and highly effective surgical procedures have been developed to treat stress incontinence: TVT and TOT.
+However, in the last few years, two other surgical procedures have been developed to treat stress incontinence: tension-free vaginal tape (TVT) and trans-obturator tape (TOT).
 Both use medical tape to help support your urethra.

 Spire Leeds Hospital offers a team of specialist consultants who can treat stress urinary incontinence.
 The team consists of both urologists and uro-gynaecologists.